leverj/api/source/index.html.md

 ---
 # Introduction

 Coinpit REST and Websocket API enable access to all features of the platform.
-Trading platforms, Trading bots, market makers can create a complete platform on top of the Coinpit API.
-The [live trading site](https://live.coinpit.io) is also build entirely on this API and should be seen as one of the possible platform implementations.
+A complete and comprehensive platform on top of the Coinpit API comprising of Trading clients, Trading bots, etc. can be built on top of it.
+The [live trading site](https://live.coinpit.io) is also built entirely using this API and should be seen as one of the many possible platform implementations.

 <a name="sdk"></a>